SoftlySplinter/SCIENCE/md/SEM5720/00-notes.md

 *A detailed study of variants of the technologies collectively known as Ethernet.*

+### Ethernet

+A passive, contention-based broadcast technology that uses baseband signalling.

+#### Passive

+No one device controlling the network.

+#### Contention-based

+Each device must compete with every other device for access to the network.

+#### Broadcast

+Ever device on a shared network fears broadcast transmissions.

+#### Baseband Signalling

+Entire bandwidth of a cable for a single transmission.

 ### 802.3 CSMA/CD Bus (Ethernet)

 Derived from work by: